Not an Autism Mom is looking for autistic writers!

 This is a blog geared toward parents.

 Some readers are parents of autistic children.
 Others have kids with complex medical issues.
 My own children have a complicated medical history, including prematurity, developmental delays, and autism.

 For the most part, parents look to other parents for advice.
-But I want to help facilitate a dialogue between autistics and autism parents.
+I want to help boost autistic voices and facilitate a dialogue between autistic individuals and parents.